TotallyNotChase/typeclass-interface-pattern/README.md

     return (TypeclassName){.tc = &tc, .self = x};
 }
 ```
 This is called the **Implementation Function**.
-As expected, it accepts a pointer to a concrete type (since it has to be assignable to `void*`), wraps it around its typeclass instance, and returns it.
+As expected, it accepts a pointer to that concrete type (since it has to be assignable to `void*`), wraps it around its typeclass instance, and returns it.
 The **lifetime** of the returned struct is the *same as the lifetime of the data pointed to by the given pointer*.

 In general, neither this typeclass struct, nor the typeclass functions should take ownership of the concrete type.
 Though this isn't a forced requirement, just a suggested one.

 That's all there is to it! *This* is the typeclass pattern (or interface pattern).
 These typeclass structs can be used in libraries to have polymorphic functions.
 The correct functions will be dynamically dispatched to.

-The code snippets above are all psuedocode for a general idea.
-This core idea is used to define and implement a [`Show`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Text-Show.html#t:Show) typeclass for an `enum` in [barebones.c](./barebones.c).
+**The code snippets above are all psuedocode for a general idea.
+This core idea is used to define and implement a [`Show`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Text-Show.html#t:Show) typeclass for an `enum` in [barebones.c](./barebones.c).**

 # Combining multiple typeclasses/interfaces
 *Reference code: [combined-barebones.c](./combined-barebones.c)*

 In real world code, you'll require types that implement multiple typeclasses/interfaces.
 You can encode that by having a struct containing the usual `self` member, and *multiple* vtables - each corresponding to a specific typeclass.

-Consider 2 typeclasses- [`Show`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Text-Show.html#t:Show) and [`Num`](https://hackage.haskell.org/package/base-4.15.0.0/docs/GHC-Num.html), their vtable structs looks like-
+Consider 2 typeclasses- [`Show`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Text-Show.html#t:Show) and [`Enum`](https://hackage.haskell.org/package/base-4.15.0.0/docs/GHC-Enum.html), their vtable structs looks like-
 ```c
 typedef struct
 {